 Our Performing Arts Academy aims to inspire and equip our students in the performing arts, enabling them to strive for excellence and reach their full potential.
 Students attend professional performances and workshops throughout the year.
 They also work towards showcases for the school and community.
 These showcases encourage our students to work collaboratively and to push themselves outside their comfort zone so that they can develop their skills as dancers, musicians, actors and singers.
 Students must be in Year 11-13 and have to audition for a place in the academy.

 We have two auditioned dance groups here at Mahurangi College; Momentum Dance Company and Impulse Dance Group.
 Both of these groups have regular weekly rehearsals to push for higher technique and performance skills.
 They have multiple performance and competition opportunities throughout the year including the Dance Showcase and Cultural Blues Evening.
 Auditions are held at the start of each year.
 All year levels are welcome to audition.

 Drama Club is a place where our students can enjoy learning more about drama through games, improvisation, and work on short scripts.
 We meet at least once a week (usually Tuesday lunchtimes) under the guidance of experienced drama teachers.
 In Term 1 students will be working on items for the SCGNZ University of Otago Sheilah Winn Shakespeare Festival.
 This focus will shift later in the year as students begin work on the school production.

-Instrumental lessons in piano, guitar, bass guitar, violin, drums, brass, and voice are taught onsite by private teachers.
-Through our itinerant music scheme we can offer lessons on flute, clarinet and saxophone, without charge.
+Instrumental lessons in piano, guitar, bass guitar, drums, cello and voice are taught onsite by private teachers.
+Through the itinerant music scheme we offer lessons on violin, brass, clarinet and saxophone, without charge ($25 admin fee).
 Students need their own instrument for practising and where possible for lessons.
 Piano and drum students use the school instruments for lessons.
 We are proud to have our own grand piano.